asi-alliance/asi-chain-docs-portal/node-image/index.md

 - Can be run as a standalone node or co-located with a validator
 - Configured via the `--bootstrap` flag or by starting first in the network

 **Note:** At least one bootstrap node is required for other nodes to join the network.
-If none is explicitly defined, a validator can also act as a bootstrap node.
+The bootstrap node is not a validator.

 ### Validator Node